vijaypm/ragasiyangal/README.md

 The answer is 'yes'.

-This project encapsulates all the logic into a single python module, and has no external server or database dependencies.
+This project encapsulates all the logic into a single python module, is open source and has no external server or database dependencies.
+So, you can easily audit the entire source code and be confident that the app is safe to use.

 ## User Guide
+You can download the binaries from https://github.com/vijaypm/ragasiyangal/releases

+Once you install and launch the app, you can choose one of three options:
+1. Import a csv file that has the data you want to protect.
+Click on **Other** menu -> choose **Import** option
+2. Start a new secrets file.
+Click on **File** menu -> choose **New** option or press **Ctrl-N**
+3. Open an existing ragasiyangal encrypted file.
+Click on **File** menu -> choose **Open** option or press **Ctrl-O**

+Once you have a document open, you can add, edit or delete rows.
+As you work with a document, the app provides you several visual clues with bold colors to remind you to save the changes.

 ### Troubleshooting